 resp_status = oss_abort_multipart_upload(oss_client_options, &bucket, &object, &upload_id, &resp_headers);

-/* Determine whether the multipart upload task is canceled. */
+/* Check whether the multipart upload is successfully aborted. */

 if (aos_status_is_ok(resp_status)) {